 So here is the story of my current garage.
 While we were working with an architect to design the home we were planning to build, we were also scouring the area for potential existing homes that might work for us.
 Now since I am so darned particular, we were fairly certain that a home would not exist that met my high standards.
 But…we kept looking.
 As it became apparent what the custom built home was going to cost, I got a glimpse into how much longer we would be renting.
-When then happened, the pickiness became a little more lenient.
+When that happened, the pickiness became a little more lenient.

 About a year into renting, the house that was directly in front us went up for sale.
 It was on five acres and seemed to be somewhat acceptable, so I made an appointment to go see it.
 We thought it was okay, but I was intrigued by all of the extra land/space.
 I would have basically torn the house apart to make it what I wanted but had convinced myself that I was up for the challenge.

 I called my buddy that is a realtor and asked him to represent me.
 I’m a horrible negotiator and preferred have someone else do it for me.
 Also, my wife wanted his opinion on the house.
 When I’ve convinced myself of something, it’s hard to steer me any other direction.
 I tend to look at the good and ignore the bad.
-After seeing it, my friend said it was so, so and asked if he could look around at what else was available.
+After seeing it, my friend said it was so-so and asked if he could look around at what else was available.
 I told him, “No!
 Don’t confuse me.
 We are getting this house.”
 Well…he didn’t listen.
 The next day he sent me a listing of a house on a lake that looked very nice.

 I forwarded that email to my wife.
 She saw that it was on a lake (she loves to fish) and drove over to check it out without me knowing.
 As she was driving by, the lady that owned the home came outside and saw my wife gawking.
 She was asked to come in and check it out.
 Shortly afterward, I got a frantic call from my wife.
 I asked what was wrong.
 She said, “I drove by that house you sent me and the owner gave me a tour!
 You are going to absolutely hate it, but I love it!”